senath3820730/Recommender-System/ReadMe.txt

 recommenders.py:

-3 models are trained and used to predict targets for this recommender system.
+3 models are trained and used to predict targets for the beer dataset.

  - Sweep is set to False, set it to True in order to run the grid search.